• Skip to primary navigation

 Expert Tips

-• Use room temperature ingredients.
-Make sure your butter, egg, and vanilla extract are at room temperature before starting the recipe.
+• Make sure your butter, egg, and vanilla extract are at room temperature before starting the recipe.
 This will ensure that they mix together smoothly and evenly.

-• Chill the dough.
-If your dough is too sticky or soft, try chilling it in the refrigerator for 30 minutes before scooping it into balls.
+• If your dough is too sticky or soft, chill it in the refrigerator for 30 minutes before scooping it into balls.
 This will make it easier to handle and help the cookies hold their shape during baking.

-• Don't overbake the cookies.
-Almond flour cookies can burn quickly, so keep an eye on them and remove them from the oven as soon as they start to turn golden brown around the edges.
+• These cookies can burn quickly, so keep an eye on them and remove them from the oven as soon as they start to turn golden brown around the edges.

-• Let the cookies cool completely.
-Let the cookies cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.
+• Let the cookies cool on a baking sheet for a few minutes before transferring them to a wire rack to cool completely.
 This will help them firm up and prevent them from breaking.

 Variations